Blendify/blender-manual/trunk/blender_docs/manual/3d_interaction/transform_control/transform_properties.rst

 Some fields have extra functionality or features, such as scroll regions.
 When attempting to edit these types of fields it is easier to use {\ :kbd:`Shift-LMB` instead of just :kbd:`LMB`.
-After you have edited a field click outside of the field's edit area or press :kbd:`Enter` to confirm the changes.
+After you have edited a field click outside of the field's edit area or press :kbd:`Return` to confirm the changes.
 Changes will be reflected in the display window immediately.
 To cancel, hit :kbd:`Esc`.
 For further descriptions of the other features of an edit field see :doc:`The Interface </getting_started/basics/interface>` section.